Submarines in the Royal Danish Navy: 2004 termination

 While the final decision to discontinue the submarine programme remains unclear, there has been speculation, that it was due to a lack of requirements for Danish submarine capabilities from NATO.

-Debate on the restart of the submarine programme

-Officially, there are no plans to restart the submarine programme of the Royal Danish Navy.
-In recent years, however, debate on the restart of the submarine programmes has been revitalized.
-The main arguments of the debates include:
+A former adviser for the American NATO mission told The New York Times in 2023 that the Danish were "told to stop wasting money building submarines."

+Danish submarines was operating several types in the early 21st century including: